manasseh15/real-time-speech-recognition/README.md

-this Python script uses the speech_recognition library to record audio from a microphone in real time and generate corresponding subtitles in SRT format.
+This Python script uses the speech_recognition library to record audio from a microphone in real time and generate corresponding subtitles in SRT format.

 📌 Features
 Real-time microphone input